John Spargo: The war and after

 Spargo did not drop out of politics, however, choosing instead to actively endorse and collaborate with the Wilson administration in its war effort.
 He conceived of the US government-sponsored pro-war labor organization the American Alliance for Labor and Democracy, which together with Samuel Gompers of the AF of L he subsequently helped lead, and for which he occasionally wrote.
 Spargo also joined the Social Democratic League of America (SDL), a pro-war organization which emerged through the venerable socialist weekly, the Appeal to Reason — now named The New Appeal by its pro-war editors, Louis Kopelin and Emanuel Haldeman-Julius.
 Spargo was chosen as the first Chairman of the SDL, with Haldeman-Julius apparently handling the day-to-day operations of the organization through the offices of the Appeal in Girard, Kansas.

 Spargo conceived of the SDL as a group akin to the Independent Labour Party in England and sought to involve it in a broader pro-war organization analogous to the British Labour Party.
 Spargo himself conceived of this broader group, the National Party, and sat on the Executive Committee of this new political organization.
 The National Party dissolved following disappointing returns in the elections of 1918.

 By the middle 1920s, Spargo had turned away from leftist politics, developing his own theories of what he called "socialized individualism".
 He became a member of the Republican Party, supported Calvin Coolidge in the election of 1924, and was regarded as a prospective United States Secretary of Labor during the presidency of Herbert Hoover.
 His biographer characterized the change as that from a "Marxian socialist who became a Goldwater Republican and was throughout an American anti-communist.

 Spargo became the director-curator of the Bennington, Vermont Historical Museum and wrote several books on ceramics.

 He researched and wrote a booklet on the history of his family name.
 Spargo is also the name of the locality around Mabe Church in the parish of Mabe.
 He postulated that evidence supported the place name and Spargo family name being in existence c.
-400AD.
+400 AD.
 This pre-dated the arrival by some 400 years of the Christian Church.